 If you do – great!
 It can be comforting to have a loved one around for moral support when you're feeling stressed, or to help you to celebrate when you're on top of the world.

 But how do you avoid co-workers gossiping about your relationship, or accusing you of favoritism?
 And, if you are attracted to someone, should you make your feelings known?

 The workplace is a professional environment so, no matter who you work with, you'll want to maintain that professionalism during working hours.
 In this article, we look at how you can preserve both your business reputation and your relationship.

 How Common Are Workplace Relationships?

 A 2012 study found that the workplace was one of the most common places for people in the U.S. to meet their partners.
-But the proportion of relationships that begin at work has fallen sharply since 1990, as a result of the explosion of internet use.
+But the proportion of relationships that begin at work has fallen sharply since 1990, as a result of the explosion of social media and dating apps.

-However, we still spend a great deal of time in the company of our co-workers, and the pressure of working life means that we often form strong bonds with them.
+However, we still spend a great deal of time with our colleagues, and sharing the highs and lows of working life means that we often form strong bonds with them.
 So, relationships are bound to develop, be they fleeting fancies, long-term dating, illicit affairs, or something that leads to wedding bells.

 What Are the Common Pitfalls of Workplace Relationships?

-And millions of women worldwide, and some men, suffer encounters every day that amount to sexual harassment rather than mutual romance.
+Millions of people suffer encounters every day that amount to sexual harassment rather than mutual romance.
 For example, in a 2017 poll for ABC News and the Washington Post, 30 percent of women said they had experienced unwanted advances from male co-workers, and 23 percent from men who had influence over their work situation.

-The issues don't end when a relationship between a manager and one of his or her team members is consensual.
+And the issues don't end when a relationship between a manager and one of their team members is consensual.